bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/verifytxoutproof.md

 ##### VerifyTxOutProof
 {% include helpers/subhead-links.md %}

-{% assign summary_verifyTxOutProof="verifies that a proof points to one or more transactions in a block, returning the transactions the proof commits to and throwing an RPC error if the block is not in our best block chain." %}
+{% assign summary_verifyTxOutProof="verifies that a proof points to one or more transactions in a block, returning the transactions the proof commits to and throwing an RPC error if the block is not in our best blockchain." %}

 {% autocrossref %}